 60% of 2019 Cyber Weekend sales were driven by consumers who engaged with a brand’s email prior to Q3.

-“It’s going to be very important for brands to start prospecting and looking for customers in September.
+“It’s going to be very important for brands to start prospecting and looking for customers earlier.
 The marketplace for holiday advertising is going to be very crowded with a lot of brands making their shift to online.
 Brands need to get out there early and often to find new customers.
 As the fourth quarter comes along and as people are spending more money, consumers will know who those brands are and will be more willing to shop with them,” said Joshua Behr, director of ecommerce and digital marketing at the Amerex Group.

 “The marketplace for holiday advertising is going to be very crowded with a lot of brands making their shift to online.
 Brands need to get out there early and often to find new customers.”